hazzaclark/lib68k_mem/README.md

 The following aims to act as a standalone reference for the implementation of the 68000's Memory Bus, as per the contents of lib68k.

-This repository serves to provide an isolation of said utility adjacent from the emulator itself; to be able to validate and verify the efficiency and accuracy in terms of core Memory Operations.
+This repository serves to provide an isolation of said utility adjacent from the emulator itself; to be able to validate and verify the efficiency and accuracy of core Memory Operations.

 <img width="1198" height="1087" alt="image" src="https://github.com/user-attachments/assets/288021fe-27c6-4ac8-b054-81dfdda21001" />